 ^b Feed 2-hourly for at least the first day.
-Then, when little or no vomiting, modest diarrhoea (<5 watery stools per day), and finishing most feeds, change to 3-hourly feeds.
+Then, when little of no vomiting, modest diarrhoea (<5 watery stools per day), and finishing most feeds, change to 3-hourly feeds.

 ^c After a day on 3-hourly feeds.
-If no vomiting, less diarrhoea, and finishing most feeds, change to 4-hourly feeds.
+'If no vomiting, less diarrhoea, and finishing most feeds, change to 4-houly feeds.

-Volume of starter diet for children with severe (+++) oedema
+Volume of F-75 for children with severe (+++) oedema